openwrt/packages/net/banip/files/README.md

 	},
 	[...]
 ```
-Add an unique object name, make the required changes and compress the changed JSON file finally with _gzip /etc/banip/banip.feeds_ to use the new feed file in banIP.
+Add an unique object name (no spaces, no special chars) and make the required changes: adapt at least the URL the regex to the new feed.
-**Please note:** if you're going to add new feeds, **always** work with a copy of the default file; this file is always overwritten with every banIP update.
-To reference your own file set the option 'ban\_feedarchive' accordingly
+**Please note:** if you're going to add new feeds, **always** make a backup of your work, cause this file is always overwritten with the maintainers version on every banIP update.

 ## Support
 Please join the banIP discussion in this [forum thread](https://forum.openwrt.org/t/banip-support-thread/16985) or contact me by mail <dev@brenken.org>

 ## Removal
 * stop all banIP related services with _/etc/init.d/banip stop_
-* optional: remove the banip package (_opkg remove banip_)
+* remove the banip package (_opkg remove banip_)

 Have fun!
 Dirk